Where to get soft serve in the East Bay

 Gott’s Roadside

-I’ve always liked the soft serve (and burgers) at Gott’s Roadside, but it wasn’t until I started researching for this story that I realized the Bay Area burger chain uses both Straus and Double 8 Dairy for its soft serve.
-(No wonder it’s so good!)
-The newest Gott’s opened in Walnut Creek, which isn’t as close as I’d like it, but at least it’s on our side of the bay.
-The soft serve comes in two sizes and four flavors (Straus organic chocolate and vanilla; Double 8 salted caramel and coffee).
+The only Gott’s East Bay location is in Walnut Creek, which isn’t as close as I’d like it, but at least it’s on our side of the bay.
+The Straus organic soft serve comes in three sizes (kids, small and large) and two flavors (Dutch chocolate and vanilla).
 Additional toppings and dips are available for 99 cents each, including rainbow sprinkles, chocolate chips, almonds, and chocolate or peanut butter dip.
 Gott’s Roadside, 1275 Main St. (at Botelho), Walnut Creek

-Note: This story was originally published on June 22, 2018.
-We updated the list for summer 2019.